 Boxing-IBA allows return of Russian, Belarus boxers with flags and anthems

-LONDON, Oct 5 (Reuters) - The Russian-led International Boxing Association (IBA) on Wednesday cancelled a ban on amateur boxers from Russia and Belarus and said it would allow them to compete with national flags and anthems in events with immediate effect.
+LONDON, Oct 5 (Reuters) - The Russian-led International Boxing Association (IBA) said on Wednesday it would reverse a ban on amateur boxers from Russia and Belarus and allow them to compete with national flags and anthems in events with immediate effect.

-The world governing body, which is at odds with Olympic organisers, said in a statement that its board of directors had voted in favour of the change.
+The world governing body, which is at odds with Olympic organisers, said its board of directors had voted in favour of the change.

 Russian energy company Gazprom is the biggest sponsor of the IBA, formerly known as AIBA.

 "The IBA strongly believes that politics shouldn’t have any influence on sports.
-Hence, all athletes should be given equal conditions," it said, adding that it remained "politically neutral and independent".
+Hence, all athletes should be given equal conditions," the statement said.

 "IBA calls for peace and remains a peacemaker in any conflicts.
-Moreover, the IBA has obligation to ensure equal treatment towards the athletes and competition officials, regardless of their nationality and residence," the statement said.
+Moreover, the IBA has obligation to ensure equal treatment towards the athletes and competition officials, regardless of their nationality and residence.

 "Both Russian and Belarus teams will be able to perform under their flags, and the national anthems will be played in case they win a gold medal.